ZhouJian26/Final-Project-DSA/README.md

 This is a school project, for the course of data structures and algorithms 2018/2019.

+My implementation is in the index.c file.
+The complete project specification can be found in the ProgettoFinale2019.pdf file.
+Finally, 1k.in and 1k.out are tests for the algorithm

 ## Description

 - We want to implement a mechanism for monitoring relationships between entities (for example people) that change over time